-One of the main symptoms for fibromyalgia is likely to be widespread pain.
-This may be felt throughout your body, but could be worse in particular areas, such as your back or neck.
+One of the main symptoms for fibromyalgia is likely to be a widespread pain.
+This may be felt throughout your body but could be worse in particular areas, such as your back or neck.
 The pain can feel like an ache, a sharp stabbing pain or a burning sensation.

 - Extreme Sensitivity

 Fibromyalgia can make you extremely sensitive to pain, and you may find that even being touched is painful.
 If you hurt yourself, the pain may continue for much longer than it normally would.
 You may also be sensitive to things such as smoke, certain foods and bright lights.

 Fibromyalgia can make you feel stiff.
 The stiffness may be most severe when you’ve been in the same position for a long period of time, meaning symptoms can be often worse in the morning.
 It can also cause your muscles to spasm, which is when they contract (squeeze) tightly and painfully.

 Fibromyalgia can cause fatigue.
 This can range from a mild, tired feeling to severe exhaustion.
 Fatigue may come on suddenly and can drain you of all your energy.

 - Poor Sleep

 You may wake up feeling tired, even when you’ve had a good night’s rest.
 This is because Fibromyalgia can sometimes stop you from sleeping deeply enough to refresh yourself properly.
 This is often described as “non-restorative sleep.”

 Cognitive problems are issues related to thinking and learning.
 If you have fibromyalgia, you may have trouble remembering and learning new things, problems with attention and concentration.